 Prevention and management can reduce the probability of additional foot problems such as arthritis, bunions, hammertoes, and thickened skin lesions.

 In many cases, flatfoot can be treated through a non-surgical approach.
 Surgical management is considered when conservative treatment has not provided any benefit.

 Flatfoot can cause injuries to your feet and legs due to the pressure on your ankles and knees.
 Some common problems associated with a flat foot are:

 1. Ambulatory distortion

 Flatfoot can also cause distortion to the movement of your feet and ankles.
 The foot acts as the foundation of your body.
 When the foundation changes, anything above the foundation can be altered.

 If your arch flattens, the movement in your ankles changes, which in turn can change the movement of your knees, causing pain in these joints.

 Most children with flatfoot inherited their foot type from a family member.
-Their feet are flexible and can be treated with inserts for their shoes that are custom-molded to their specific foot.
-These are called custom-molded orthotics.
+Their feet are flexible and can be treated with inserts for their shoes called custom-molded orthotics, along with other non-surgical interventions.
+These treatments can be used for adults too.

 There may come the point when these conservative treatments are exhausted and no longer provide relief.
 At that time, surgical management may be an option.

 Flatfoot surgery is a complex procedure and refers to the reconstruction of the foot to create a supportive arch.
 Usually, one foot is operated on at a time.